Deformations of algebras in noncommutative geometry: Motivating examples

 \end{enumerate} \end{theorem} This quantizes the Springer resolution \eqref{e:spr-sl2}. \begin{remark} This implies that the quantization $\caD_{\bP^1}$ of $\cO_{T^* \bP^1}$ is, in a sense, \textbf{affine}, since its category of representations is equivalent to the category of representations of its global sections.
-For $\cO_X$ for an arbitrary scheme $X$, this is true if and only if $X$ is affine.
-But, even though $\bP^1$ is projective (the opposite of affine), the noncommutative algebra $\caD_{\bP^1}$ is still affine, in a sense.
+The analogous property holds for the sheaf of algebras $\cO(X)$ on an arbitrary variety $X$ if and only if $X$ is affine.
+But, even though $\bP^1$ is projective (the opposite of affine), the noncommutative algebra $\caD_{\bP^1}$ is still affine, in this sense.